 Its remains have lain undisturbed – until now.

-My thanks to John Cossins-Price – the Sanctus Site Manager – for letting the Virtual Museum film the excavations.
+My thanks to John Cossins-Price – the Sanctus Site Manager – for letting the Virtual Museum ( as this website was back in 2015) film the excavations.